-The South McFaulds property is located 25 km southwest of Noront Resources' Eagle One and Double Eagle nickel-copper-PGE and Blackbird chromitite discoveries within the Ring of Fire intrusion .
-This property comprises 158 claim units in three claim blocks covering 2,528 ha (6,320 acres).
+The South McFaulds property is located 25 km southwest of Noront Resources' Eagle One and Double Eagle nickel-copper-PGE and Blackbird chromitite discoveries within the Ring of Fire intrusion.
+This property comprises 30 claim units in one claim block covering 480 ha (1,200 acres).
 The property adjoins a block held by MacDonald Mines, on the northwest known as the Butler Property.
 James Bay Resources holds blocks of claims within and to the north of the Company holdings.

-McDonald's Butler property is being drill tested and has revealed occurrences of volcanogenic massive sulphide copper-zinc mineralization of significance and vanadium and nickel-copper-PGE mineralization.
+McDonald's Butler property has revealed occurrences of volcanogenic massive sulphide copper-zinc mineralization of significance and vanadium and nickel-copper-PGE mineralization.
 The Company's property was staked to cover a layered intrusion that is coupled with magnetic anomalies.
-The Ring of Fire intrusion outcrops on the property which is on strike with Noront's discoveries in the Ring of Fire intrusion.
 A qualifying report was completed on this property in 2011.

 In 2011 a federal-provincial airborne gravity and magnetic survey covering the property has highlighted areas of potential for NI-Cu-PGE, Cu-Zn and vanadium deposits underlying the property.
-A portion of the McFaulds South property was subjected to an airborne HELITEM and magnetic survey by Fugro Airborne Surveys, Corporation in September 2011 and reported on in January 2012.
-This exploration work has enabled the Company to keep portions of the property in good standing for up to 5 years.
+A portion of the McFaulds South property was subjected to an airborne HELITEM and magnetic survey by Fugro Airborne Surveys, Corporation in September 2011and reported on in January 2012.